gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     module.exports = TodaysWeatherView;

 When you save the file you will see that our tests now fail, because `this.model` is undefined.
-So we need to fix how instantiate the view, by passing in a model.
-Now we don't need to actually use the model we created, we can create a `Backbone.Model` and set a `location` attribute and give it a value.
+So we need to fix how instantiate the view.
+We do this by passing in a model.
+Now we don't need to actually use the model we created, we can use a `Backbone.Model` and set a `location` attribute and give it a value.
+When writing unit tests we generally want to limit the interaction between objects to a minimum, and while we could have used other tools to `mock` our model, in this case the basic `Backbone.Model` is good enough for now.
+We will discuss `mock`s, `stub`s and `fake`s later on.

     'use strict';